When you spend all winter living in Wisconsin, you’re likely to open up all the windows you can once the temperature gets anywhere near 50 degrees.

-Not only will your physical health benefit from open windows, your mental health could get a boost as well.
+Not only will your physical health benefit from open windows, but your mental health could also get a boost as well.

 Various studies indicate air quality has a profound effect on cognition.
 For example, a University of Tulsa research project found proper ventilation is important for learning.
 Researchers say student test scores improved when hot stuffy indoor air was replaced with cooler outdoor air.